Jonathan Medved: Biography

+In October 2025 Medved was diagnosed with ALS.

 Awards and recognition

 Saul Singer and Dan Senor, in their best-selling book, Start-up Nation, describe Medved as "one of Israel's legendary business ambassadors….[he] has taken on a role that – in any other country – would typically belong to the local Chamber of Commerce, Minister of Trade, or Foreign Secretary."